IBM-Bluemix-Docs/containers/cs_app_knative.md

 ## Setting up Knative in your cluster
 {: #knative-setup}

 Knative builds on top of Istio to ensure that your serverless and containerized workloads can be exposed within the cluster and on the internet.
 With Istio, you can also monitor and control network traffic between your services and ensure that your data is encrypted during transit.
 When you install the managed Knative add-on, the managed Istio add-on is automatically installed as well.
+However, for Knative's use of Istio, this is all hidden from the developer.
 {: shortdesc}

 Before you begin: